sokorototo/shatter/README.md

 ![Space Division Demo](<demos/demo.avif>)

 Above, a 600x600 space (The Window's draw area) is divided among several AABBs.
-Each AABB contains a list of indexes the the `Nodes` list initial input.
+Each AABB contains a list of indices to the `Nodes` list initial input.

 ### 🧪 Sample Usage